adonh/scheduler-entity-mapper/README.md

 ## Description

-Entity mapper is a simple API for writing annotated classes into mutation batch, and converting query results back into class instances.
-Entity-mapper is database and driver agnostic.
+Entity-mapper is a simple API for writing annotated classes into mutation batch, and converting query results back into class instances.
+Entity-mapper API is database and driver agnostic.

 Key features:
  * Native handling of Scala Options